 By Tanya from Miami, FL

 Yes you can-Gaylussacia frondosa var. tomentosa occurs naturally in pine flat woods on the southeastern Coastal Plain in Georgia, Florida and Alabama.
-G. frondosa var. frondosa occurs on the Piedmont in Virginia, Georgia and Alabama.
-Good luck.

 I have a tomato plant and several other flowering plants.
 They are just doing terrible.
 I am new to Florida and perhaps my growing experience is not suitable for this climate?
 I even planted 10 different seeds under clear plastic and am having no luck there either.
 Help please?